wofsauge/IsaacDocs/docs/Room.md

 This will return the sub-type of the current room, since this value is used to determine the boss portrait to display when entering.

-A boss ID is **NOT** equal to the entity type of the boss; it is a separate value in the entities2.xml file inside the "bossID" attribute.
+A boss ID is not equal to the entity type of the boss; it is a separate value in the entities2.xml file inside the "bossID" attribute.
 ___
 ### Get·Bottom·Right·Pos () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }